collapsed-stacks/atheism/questions/1687/looking-for-a-good-atheist-childrens-book-or-book-series.md

 - posted by: [Satanicpuppy](https://stackexchange.com/users/-1/169-satanicpuppy) on 2010-12-29
 - score: 3

-<p>I hated that series.
+I hated that series.
 Such a promising start, and then downhill for every successive book.
 The third book was extraordinarily irritating, and it always surprises me when someone says, "It's not overtly anti-religious!"
-That's like saying the <em>Chronicles of Narnia</em> isn't overtly religious.
-Just because it conforms to your confirmation bias, doesn't mean it's neutral.</p>
+That's like saying the *Chronicles of Narnia* isn't overtly religious.
+Just because it conforms to your confirmation bias, doesn't mean it's neutral.

-<p>There is a certain point below which you can't really expect a kid to think critically about <em>anything</em> more less something as weird and fuzzy as religion.
-If you want to teach <em>critical</em> thought, read them creation myths from other cultures, so when they come across the ones from <em>our</em> culture, then they'll have a framework to deal with them.
-I tend to like Native American stuff and Greek myths.</p>
+There is a certain point below which you can't really expect a kid to think critically about *anything* more less something as weird and fuzzy as religion.
+If you want to teach *critical* thought, read them creation myths from other cultures, so when they come across the ones from *our* culture, then they'll have a framework to deal with them.
+I tend to like Native American stuff and Greek myths.